 Major procedures and tests performed during inpatient stay and summary of results - All procedures and tests noteworthy in supporting patients' diagnosis, treatment, or discharge plan as determined by provider or facility.
 Examples may include: complete blood count and metabolic panel, urinalysis, or radiological imaging.
+If there is documentation in the transition record indicating that no major procedures or tests were performed, then this will satisfy the element.

-Patient instructions - Directions for patient and/or caregiver to follow upon discharge from facility.
-Examples include: medication information, activity restrictions, warning signs and symptoms associated with the condition, information regarding what to do if symptoms occur, etc. Patient instructions should be appropriate for the patient, including the use of language services as appropriate.
+Patient instructions - Directions for patient and/or caregiver to follow upon discharge from the facility.
+Examples include: medication information, dietary or activity restrictions, warning signs and symptoms associated with the condition, information regarding what to do if the patient is experiencing a relapse of symptoms, etc. Patient instructions should be appropriate for the patient, including the use of language services as appropriate.

 Plan for follow-up care - A plan for follow-up care that describes treatment and other supportive services to maintain or optimize patient health.
-The plan should include post-discharge therapy needed, any durable medical equipment needed, family/psychosocial/outpatient resources available for patient support, self-care instructions, etc. The plan should be developed with consideration of the patient's goals of care and treatment preferences.
+The plan should include post-discharge therapy needed, any durable medical equipment needed, family/psychosocial/outpatient resources available for patient support, self-care instructions, etc. The plan may also include other information, such as appointment with outpatient clinician (if available), follow-up for medical issues, social work and benefits follow-up, pending legal issues, peer support (i.e. Alcoholics Anonymous, Narcotics Anonymous), and home-based services.
+The plan should be developed with consideration of the patient's goals of care and treatment preferences.